Menu UVK help - System booster Pub

 You can stop the scan anytime, but if you do, you'll have to start it from the beginning, the next time.

-Usually, the Invalid activeX/COM objects and Junk files areas may take a few minutes.
+UVK uses a very fast scan algorithm.
+The Invalid activeX/COM objects and Junk files areas may take a minute or two.
 All others only take a few seconds.

 When the scan is complete you will see a message box similar to the one in the picture below, telling the number of errors found, and the total size of the junk files found.